Adventure Time season 9: Cast

 The season's voice actors included Jeremy Shada (Finn the Human), John DiMaggio (Jake the Dog), Tom Kenny (the Ice King), Hynden Walch (Princess Bubblegum), and Olivia Olson (Marceline the Vampire Queen).
 Ward voiced several minor characters, including Lumpy Space Princess.
 Former storyboard artist Niki Yang voiced the sentient video-game console BMO in English and Jake's girlfriend, Lady Rainicorn, in Korean.
 Polly Lou Livingston, a friend of Pendleton Ward's mother, Bettie Ward, voiced the small elephant Tree Trunks.
 Jessica DiCicco voiced Flame Princess, Finn's ex-girlfriend and ruler of the Fire Kingdom.
 Andy Milonakis voices N.E.P.T.R., a sentient robot who makes (and throws) pies.
 The Lich, Adventure Times principal antagonist, was voiced by Ron Perlman in his demonic form and Ethan Maher in his Sweet P form.
 The cast records their lines together (rather than separately) for more natural-sounding dialogue.
 Hynden Walch described the group sessions as akin to "doing a play reading—a really, really out-there play."

 Several guest stars voiced Adventure Time characters for the first time this season, including Felicia Day (left) and Chelsea Peretti.

 In addition to the regular cast members, episodes have guest voices by individuals from a range of professions, including actors, musicians, and artists.
 Tom Scharpling reprised his role as Jake's brother, Jermaine, and Thu Tran returned as AMO in "Orb".
 Felicia Day voiced the Ice King's fiancée, Betty Grof, in the Elements miniseries; in previous episodes, Betty was played by Lena Dunham).
 Hayden Ezzy voiced Fern, Ethan Maher voiced Sweet P, Ron Lynch returned as Mr. Pig, Lauren Lapkus reprised her role as Patience St. Pim, Dana Snyder voiced the Life-Giving Magus, Cameron Esposito appears as Carroll the cloud woman, storyboard artist Tom Herpich voices Mr. Fox, Jeff Bennett voiced Choose Goose, John Hodgman reprised his role as Elder Plops, Andy Samberg returned to voice Party Pat, and Andrew Daly voiced Wyatt in the miniseries.
 Andy Merrill reprised his role as James, and Scharpling returned in "Abstract".
 In "Ketchup", J. G. Quintel voices an unnamed blue bird.
-"Fionna and Cake and Fionna" saw the return of Madeleine Martin as Fionna and Roz Ryan as Cake.
+"Fionna and Cake and Fionna" saw the return of Madeleine Martin as Fionna Campbell and Roz Ryan as Cake.
 Chelsea Peretti voiced the Queen of Ooo and Charlotte Newhouse voiced a fake Fionna.
 In "Three Buckets", Fred Melamed voices Uncle Gumbald.
 Other characters were voiced by Dee Bradley Baker, Maria Bamford, Steve Little, and Melissa Villaseñor.